 Best Hikes in Glacier National Park: Iceberg Lake Trail

-Iceberg Lake Trail in Glacier National Park is a great option for hikers of any experience level.
+Iceberg Lake Trail is a great option for hikers of any experience level and is one of the best hikes in Glacier National Park.
 The trail has a very gradual incline, sweeping views of the valley and surrounding Lewis Range, waterfalls, and wildflowers lining the trail in the warmer months.
-This is what makes it one of the best hikes in Glacier National Park!

 Disclosure: This post contains affiliate links.
 That means that if you purchase through a link, I may receive a small commission at no extra cost to you.
 For more info, visit this page.